ArduPilot/ardupilot_wiki/plane/source/docs/guide-tilt-rotor.rst

 Once you have chosen your frame class you will need to get the :ref:`Q_FRAME_TYPE<Q_FRAME_TYPE>` right.
 The :ref:`Q_FRAME_TYPE<Q_FRAME_TYPE>` is the sub-type of frame.
 For example, for a quadcopter, a frame type of 1 is for a "X" frame and a frame type of 3 is for a "H" frame.
+For Tri and Y6, this parameter is ignored.

 Please see the ArduCopter setup guide for multi-copters for more information on choosing your frame type.